Vitamin D Deficiency

 Polycystic Ovary Syndrome Fact Sheet – Office on Women’s Health, U.S. Department of Health & Human Services

-Polycystic Ovary Syndrome and Diabetes – CDC
+Polycystic Ovary Syndrome and Diabetes – Centers for Disease Control & Prevention (CDC)

 Polycystic Ovary Syndrome – American College of Obstetricians and Gynecologists